kevinobee/svelte5-ai-digest/README.md

 ### Fork it

-You are welcome to just fork the [repo](https://github.com/kevinobee/svelte5-ai-digest.git) and add any other dependencies you require to enrich the AI context further.
+You are welcome to just fork the [repo](https://github.com/kevinobee/svelte5-ai-digest.git), add any other dependencies you require to enrich the AI context further.

 Run it all on GitHub yourself 🎇